Position

 What does a Interior Designer do?

 An Interior Designer creates beautiful and functional spaces.
 They work with clients to understand their needs and preferences.
 Interior Designers choose colors, furniture, and decorations.
 They make sure everything fits well together.
-They also think about how people will use the space.
-This helps make the space both stylish and practical.
+They also consider how people will use the space.
+This job requires creativity and attention to detail.

 View Interior Designer jobs nearby